-My objective is to help create equitable and transformative systems by bridging 5+ years of climate, environmental, and data science experience with my commitment to building multistakeholder partnerships.
-My skills are in program developement, partnership development, qualitative and qualitative analysis, and geographic information systems (GIS).
+My objective is to help create equitable and transformative systems by bridging 5+ years of climate, environmental, and data science experience with my commitment to building multisector partnerships.
+My skills are in operations, partnership development, qualitative and qualitative reserach and analysis, and geographic information systems (GIS).

 Click an image below to learn more about my projects.